aniladanir/ckad/README.md

 kubectl rollout undo deployment <name>

--View rollout history of a deployment: kubectl rollout history deployment <deployment_name>
+- To view rollout history of a deployment: kubectl rollout history deployment <deployment_name>

+- To view what changes are applied on a specific revision: kubectl rollout history deployment <deployment_name> --revision <revision_number>

+- To pause/resume a rollout:
+* This does not affect pods that have already entered their termination state * kubectl rollout pause/resume deployment <deployment_name>

 - To create a job: